 We could jump right into the explanation of how to merge in Git, but first, let’s take a step back and talk about some fundamentals.
 We’ll explain how branches work under the hood, which will make you really appreciate how different Git is from most other VCS tools.
 Then we’ll get back to covering the many ways to merge in Git.

 Git Merge Branch to controller Fundamentals: Starting From the Beginning

 Without further ado, let’s start covering the fundamentals of Git branching and merging.

 A Git repo contains both objects and references.
 The main objects in a Git repo are commits, which are snapshots of a point in the project’s history.
 Commits point to their predecessors (called parents), and from the relationships between commits, we obtain revision history.
 Objects in a Git repository are immutable.
 For instance, you can’t change anything in a commit, nor can you change its position in history, despite there being commands that appear to do so.
 References, on the other hand, are labels that you attach to a commit, and unlike objects, references are movable.

 The main type of reference in Git is a branch.
 When you create a branch from a point in history, Git creates a new reference pointing to that commit.
 Another crucial reference in Git is called HEAD.
 HEAD indicates the current point in history, and it’s used by commands like git log to define where to start a task from.

 In the figure below, we see a repository with three commits.
-HEAD points to the master branch, which is the only available branch, for now.
+HEAD points to the controller branch, which is the only available branch, for now.